- Iowa maintains a list of eligible surplus lines insurers (see Other Comments section #1).

 - Iowa has not affiliated with any existing compact.
 On a multi-state risk when Iowa is not the home state, Iowa will not collect any premium tax.
 On a multi-state risk where Iowa is the home state, Iowa will collect 100% of the premium tax of 1%.

-- Iowa does not allow domestic surplus lines insurers in the state.
+- Iowa enacted legislation in 2019 that does allow domestic surplus lines insurers in the state.

 Eligibility and Filing Requirements (All Insurers):

 - List of Agents used in State: (preferred).

 - Service of process information.

 - Trust Fund: follows NAIC requirements (see Appendix E).

 - Capital and Surplus: follows NAIC requirements (see Appendix E).

 - The State’s statutory eligibility requirements are not applicable to alien insurers listed with the NAIC.

 - NAIC UCAA Expansion Application, available through the Department’s website, www.iid.state.ia.us, or through the NAIC website, www.naic.org/industry.